Acer pseudoplatanus: Distribution

 The sycamore is native to central and eastern Europe and western Asia.
 Its natural range includes Albania, Austria, Belgium, Bulgaria, Czech Republic, France, Georgia, Germany, Greece, Hungary, Italy, Lithuania, Netherlands, Poland, Portugal, Romania, southern Russia, Spain, Switzerland, East Thrace and the former Yugoslavia.
 Reports of it occurring in eastern Turkey have been found to refer to A. heldreichii subsp. trautvetteri.
 It was probably introduced into Britain in the Tudor period by 1500 and was first recorded in the wild in 1632 in Kent.
-The date of its first introduction into Ireland is unclear, but the oldest specimen in Ireland is in County Cavan and dates from the seventeenth century.
+The date of its first introduction into Ireland is unclear, but the oldest specimen in Ireland is in County Cavan and dates from the 17th century.
 It was introduced into Sweden around 1770 with seeds obtained from Holland.

 The lack of old native names for it has been used to demonstrate its absence in Britain before introduction in around 1487, but this is challenged by the presence of an old Scottish Gaelic name for the tree, fior chrann which suggests a longer presence in Scotland at least as far back as the Gaelic settlement at Dál Riata in the late 6th and early 7th centuries.
 This would make it either an archaeophyte (a naturalised tree introduced by humans before 1500) or perhaps native if it can be seen to have reached Scotland without human intervention.
 At the moment it is usually classified as a neophyte, a plant that is naturalised but arrived with humans on or after the year 1500.
 Today, the sycamore is present in 3,461 (89.7%) of hectads in Britain, more than any native tree species.